DataRich Consulting Publications

 The SAS macro facility is an amazing tool for creating dynamic, flexible, reusable programs that automatically adapt to change.
 This presentation uses examples to demonstrate how to transform static "muggle" code full of hardcodes and data dependencies by adding macro language magic to create data-driven programming logic.
 Cast a vanishing spell on data dependencies and let the macro facility write your SAS code for you!

-Richann Watson; Louise Hadden, Abt Associates Inc.
+Richann Watson; Louise Hadden, Independent Consultant.

 SAS® provides a vast number of functions and subroutines (sometimes referred to as CALL routines).
 These useful scripts are an integral part of the programmer’s toolbox, regardless of the programming language.
 Sometimes, however, pre-written functions are not a perfect match for what needs to be done, or for the platform that required work is being performed upon.
 Luckily, SAS has provided a solution in the form of the FCMP procedure, which allows SAS practitioners to design and execute User-Defined Functions (UDFs).
 This paper presents two case studies for which the character or string functions SAS provides were insufficient for work requirements and goals and demonstrate the design process for custom functions and how to achieve the desired results.